Due to the COVID-19 situation, many services are now available remotely. Please e-mail all documents, and questions to email@example.com.

 Welcome to campus!
-Welcome to your home away from home…our Residential Life Staff will be here for you to answer any concerns you might have…please remember to reference the Residential Life Handbook with questions but here will always be somebody in your hall to talk to in person.
+Welcome to your home away from home…our Residential Life Staff will be here for you to answer any concerns you might have…please remember to reference the Residential Life Handbook with questions but there will always be somebody in your hall to talk to in person.

-Meet Our 2017-2018 Residential Life Staff
+Meet Our Residential Life Staff

 Tony Mitchell, Hall Director

 This is Coach Mitchell's 12th year as a Hall Director.
 He also coached football for eleven years at Arizona Western College.
 Coach Mitchell is originally from Chicago, IL and enjoys the sunny warm weather of Yuma!
 Tony is currently working towards a Master's Degree in U.S. History from the American Public University and after completion plans to teach at the community college level.

 Marin Mosqueda born in San Luis Rio Colorado, Sonora, Mexico, but started living in the United States in 2012.
 Marin attended San Luis High School, during his freshmen year he took classes to learn English.
 At the end of his freshmen year, he moved to Kofa High School and graduated in 2016.
 During his time as an AWC student, Marin was part of the College Assistant Migrant Program (CAMP) as well as the Keys and the Informatics Program.
 In May 2019 he graduated from AWC with an A.A.S in Informatics and transferred to the University of Arizona seeking a Bachelors in Informatics with an emphasis on system administration.

 Evangelina Meza Rodriguez, Resident Assistant